What's 0.6 as a Fraction? A complete walkthrough

 Understanding the Concept of Equivalence

 It's crucial to understand that decimals and fractions are simply different ways of representing the same value.
-0.6, 6/10, and 3/5 all represent the same quantity.
-The choice of which representation to use often depends on the context and the ease of calculation.
+Practically speaking, 6, 6/10, and 3/5 all represent the same quantity.
+0.In real terms, the choice of which representation to use often depends on the context and the ease of calculation.
 Fractions are often preferred in certain mathematical operations, while decimals are more common in everyday contexts like money.

 Frequently Asked Questions (FAQ)